The Battle of Gaugamela might have had a different outcome.

 A non-recurve repeating crossbow (Wiki Image).

-The ancient Persian Sparabara units: nine rows of archers protected by one row of shield-bearers (Wiki Image).
+The ancient Persian Sparabara units: nine rows of archers, protected by a single row of shield-bearers (Wiki Image).

 Persian arrows were typically made of long, straight shafts with broad heads.
 They were designed to penetrate armor and were often tipped with poison.
 However, they were also relatively slow to reload, and they could not be fired as rapidly as the Chinese repeating crossbow.

 The Chinese repeating crossbow was a more versatile weapon.
-It could be used to fire a variety of different types of bolts, including those that were designed to penetrate armor, those that were designed to cause blunt force trauma, and those that were designed to spread poison.
+It could be used to fire a variety of bolts, including those designed to penetrate armor, cause blunt-force trauma, or spread poison.
 It was also much faster to reload than a Persian bow and could be fired rapidly.

-However, the Chinese repeating crossbow was also heavier and more cumbersome than the Persian bow.
+However, the Chinese repeating crossbow was also more cumbersome than the Persian bow.
 It was also more difficult to aim accurately, and it was not as powerful as a Persian arrow.

 Whether or not the repeating crossbows would have been able to penetrate a Greek bronze breastplate is a matter of debate.
-Some experts believe that the bolts would have been able to penetrate the breastplate, while others believe that the armor would have stopped them.
+Some experts believe the bolts would have penetrated the breastplate, while others believe the armor would have stopped them.

 The weight of a repeating crossbow varied depending on the model.
 However, most repeating crossbows weighed between 10 and 20 pounds.